 Ume has been brought to Japan from China through Korean peninsula in the 8th century.

-The ume tree flowers before all the others, while the snow is still on the ground.
+The ume tree blooms before all the others, while the snow is still on the ground.

 That is why it often symbolize courage and firmness.